 No, This is not a trip to the twilight zone.
 There’s scientific evidence on subjectivity of reality.
-Dr. Eric Amidi is a particle physicist who explores the boundaries that separate our internal world of mind and perception from the external world.
+Dr. Eric Amidi is a particle physicist and an author.
+He explores the boundaries that separate our internal world of mind and perception from the external world.
 What science shows us is that, when examined carefully, this boundary might be fuzzier than you ever thought, if not non-existent… Read more about Eric Amidi here.

 The Merits of Self Improvement & How to Apply it to Your Life

-Do you feel drawn to learn more about yourself and why you react to situations and people in a certain way?
-Are you a bit confused about how self-help concepts work and how to implement specific steps that lead to measurable improvement in your life?
+Do you feel drawn to learn more about yourself ?
+Do you want to know why you react to situations and people in a certain way?
+Are you a bit confused about how self-help concepts work? or how to implement specific steps that lead to measurable improvement in your life?